xquyvu/ez-expense/README.md

 Get your expenses done in just a few clicks (using AI of course).

-### ⚠️ No longer actively maintained ⚠️
+## ⚠️ No longer actively maintained ⚠️

 This is because:

 - Due to other priorities taking place
-- We now have ClawPilot with better authentication and does not require LLM setup, which makes it much more accesssible for non-technical users.
+- For non-technical users, we now have ClawPilot with easier authentication and does not require LLM setup.

-That being said, the tool still works fine, especially if you follow the instructions to set it up with Python.
+That being said, the tool still works well, especially if you follow [the instructions to set it up with Python](#installation).
 The tool has a finetuned user experience, a battle-tested workflows and it's still used by many people.

 ## Introduction